AdamRJensen/AssessingSolar/README.md

 ![Processing of Solar Radiation Measurements in Python](/graphics/cover_photo.png)

-This series of notebooks presents recommendations and practices on how to process solar radiation measurements.
+This series of notebooks presents best practices and recommendations on how to process solar radiation measurements.

 ### Contents
 - [**Introduction**]()